 … And you can marry text messages and phone calls up with that campaign if you want!
 After all, it’s just another type of message.

 Now there’s some cool stuff you can do in campaigns.
 You have your messages and you have your delays.
 Those are the two big pieces.

 With logic, you can take action on a yes or no answer.

 If your prospect does THIS, add a tag.
 If they do THAT, add a different tag.
 And in adding a tag, you can fire off the next email marketing campaign!

-So a great example is from an ad management manufacturing client of ours.
-He calls this email marketing campaign a "Proposal Feedback Loop."
+A great example is from an ad management manufacturing client of ours.
+He calls this email marketing campaign a “Proposal Feedback Loop.”
 Basically what he had us build into Axis was the ability to send a proposal to his customers that either gets accepted or rejected.